LLcoolNJ/chat-app/README.md

 ---

-1. server.py : server class to
+1. server.py : server class of the chat application

-2. file.lz77 : Compressed file. size: 9,033 bytes
+2. client.py : client class of the chat application